Blendify/blender-manual/blender_docs/manual/animation/armatures/bones/editing/bones.rst

    This tool works on selected bones; selected joints are ignored.

 As in mesh editing, by pressing :kbd:`Shift-D` the selected bones will be duplicated.
-The duplicates become the selected elements and they are placed in grab mode, so you can move them wherever you like.
+The duplicates become the selected elements and they are placed in select mode, so you can move them wherever you like.

 If you select part of a chain, by duplicating it you will get a copy of the selected chain,